flotiq/flotiq-cli/README.md

 ### Import data from Contentful to Flotiq

-The `contentful-import` command will automatically pull content types, assets and content objects from Contentful space to your Flotiq account.

-Execute:
 `flotiq contentful-import [contentfulSpaceId] [contentfulContentManagementToken] [flotiqApiKey] [translation]`

-or in development:

-`node bin/flotiq contentful-import [contentfulSpaceId] [contentfulContentManagementToken] [flotiqApiKey] [translation]`
+This command will automatically pull content types, assets and content objects from Contentful space to your Flotiq account.

+**Parameters**
-`[translation]` - selection of Contentful's locale. en-US by default.
+* `[translation]` - selection of Contentful's locale. en-US by default.

 ### Display stats